oliviacpu/Glitch-Community/FAQ.md

 - we do this so to improve the speeds of our downloads of the js files so that our users don't have to redownload things like React or our npm modules everytime there's a new build of our app.

 Our HTML:
+our view.ejs file has a maxAge of 1 second also set in server/routes.js so this should not cache? but it does... lol

 Things that can go wrong: